PGL’s multi-activity camp

 RNSA YOUTH CREW

-The dedicated courses start this Easter and the aim is to get hundreds of 11-17 year olds sailing in 2024 and beyond.
+The dedicated courses aim is to get hundreds of 11-17 year olds sailing in 2024 and beyond.
 They will be doing everything they can to make these weeks fully accessible and inclusive with no previous experience needed.
 The project will include a water safety element to help develop confidence for those less well versed with the sea!
 The RNSA team will be reaching out to explain the offer, help with the booking process and guide applicants through the process.
 Enquiries should be directed to youthsailing@rnsa.org.uk and the website will be available for bookings from early March (www.rnsayouthcrew.org.uk).
 Please do get in touch as sailing really is fun and does provide a great vehicle for building a whole range of skills in young people as well as enhancing fitness and well-being.
 We will also be looking at follow on pathways to help young people take up ‘Sailing for Life’.

 The BIG Debate